How to Update RV Interior Lighting

 And don’t be afraid to think outside the box when it comes to making a light fixture.
 You can turn almost anything into a light so look around and see what you may be able to repurpose, including dishes, serving bowls, planters, jars, and decorative objects.

 As far as installing light fixtures in your RV, it’s similar to installing a light in your home.
-You can find video’s online (like this one) that walk you through the process of installing a light fixture in a RV, but if you’re unsure or nervous about the process then I’d recommend hiring an electrician.
+You can find video’s online that walk you through the process of installing a light fixture in a RV, but if you’re unsure or nervous about the process then I’d recommend hiring an electrician.

 Aside from the “fancier” dome light above the sofa, this is what the 12v light fixtures looked like in our RV before we replaced them: